Back to LiftMaster Guides

 Clean the Sensor Lenses

 Loosen the wing nut on the receiving sensor bracket.
-Use a soft dry cloth to clean the lens on both sensors.
+Use a soft dry cloth to clean the round lens eye on the front of each sensor unit (mounted 6 inches from the floor on the door tracks).
 Dust dirt and garage grime accumulate on the lenses and reduce beam detection.
 Even light film can cause intermittent green light issues.

 STREBITO 155 in 1 Electric Screwdriver Set, Small Electric Screwdriver Cordless with 140 S2 Magnetic Bits, Electronic Power Screwdriver Repair Tool Kit for RC, Computer, Pc Building, Laptop(Upgraded)